cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/manual.md

  tcp/22000 | Filesystem replication port.

 * **Please notice the 'networks' section** in the config.yaml file.
-In case you use a load balancer, you would need to specify its private IP in order for the different agents to connect to it.
+In the case you use a load balancer, you will need to specify its private IP in order for the different agents to connect to it.
 Please see further explanation in the "Accessing the Load Balancer Using {{< param cfy_agent_name >}}s" section of this guide under
 "Management Service Load Balancer".

-Configure the following settings in `/etc/cloudify/config.yaml` for each Manager service cluster node:
+Configure the following settings in `/etc/cloudify/config.yaml` for each manager service cluster node:

 **Note:** In case you want to use an externally hosted PostgreSQL database and an internally hosted RabbitMQ or vice versa, please use the relevant section from the following examples and use in your configuration.